codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 * Contextual visibility
   Environments consolidate Kubernetes clusters and namespaces, providing a unified view of all Argo CD applications deployed within.
 This centralized perspective allows teams to effortlessly track application deployments across various clusters and namespaces, enhancing operational transparency.

 * Simply scalability and maintenance
-  Environments are equally simple to scale and maintain as they are to create, without complicating the setup.
+  Environments are equally simple to scale and maintain as they are to create.
 Whether expanding infrastructure or adapting to evolving project requirements, scaling is as simple as adding more Environments, or adding more clusters or namespaces to existing Environments.
-  For flexibility, Codefresh allows you to add Environments without deploying any applications.
+  For flexibility, Codefresh allows you to also add Environments without deploying any applications to them.

   {% include
 	image.html